Each of the six modules, a thesis proposal, and the final thesis are assessed.

 Assessment of a Thesis Proposal (the confirmation document)

-Towards the end of Part One, students must produce a PhD confirmation document containing a research plan for the PhD thesis (3-5,000 words).
+Towards the end of Part One, students must produce a PhD confirmation document containing a research plan for the PhD thesis (up to 5,000 words).

 Compulsory support module in Part Two: